 - Modeling Climate Science | grades 6-12

 Middle school students develop their understanding of factors that have caused a rise in global temperatures over the past century with emphasis on the major role that human activities play.
-Students test and compare bottle models of two “Earths” — one without CO2 and one with added CO2 — to collect evidence and formulate a claim about the relationship between greenhouse gases and Earth's average air temperature, then participate in a scientist meeting to discuss their claims and add to their understanding of the effects of greenhouse gases.
+Students test and compare bottle models of two “Earths” — one with room air and one with added CO2 and water vapor — to collect evidence and formulate a claim about the relationship between greenhouse gases and Earth's average air temperature, then participate in a scientist meeting to discuss their claims and add to their understanding of the effects of greenhouse gases.

 - Smart Technology & Climate Change | grades 9-12

 High school students explore electricity use and smart meters to answer this question: How can new technologies in electrical metering reduce electrical usage and subsequently reduce CO2 emissions?
 Students measure power and calculate electrical energy usage of a variety of small appliances and create connections between electrical usage, electrical generation and related carbon dioxide emissions.
 Students are then introduced to new technology in electrical metering and are given the opportunity to examine the applications and implications of this new technology.